Superconducting quantum computing: Superconductors

-Unlike typical conductors, superconductors posses a critical temperature at which resistivity plummet to nearly zero and conductivity is drastically increased.
+Unlike typical conductors, superconductors possess a critical temperature at which resistivity plummets to zero and conductivity is drastically increased.
 In superconductors, the basic charge carriers are pairs of electrons (known as Cooper pairs), rather than single fermions as found in typical conductors.
-Cooper pairs are loosely bound and have an energy state lower than that of Fermi Energy.
+Cooper pairs are loosely bound and have an energy state lower than that of Fermi energy.
 Electrons forming Cooper pairs possess equal and opposite momentum and spin so that the total spin of the Cooper pair is an integer spin.
 Hence, Cooper pairs are bosons.
 Two such superconductors which have been used in superconducting qubit models are niobium and tantalum, both d-band superconductors.

-Bose-Einstein condensates
+Bose–Einstein condensates

 Once cooled to nearly absolute zero, a collection of bosons collapse into their lowest energy quantum state (the ground state) to form a state of matter known as Bose–Einstein condensate.
 Unlike fermions, bosons may occupy the same quantum energy level (or quantum state) and do not obey the Pauli exclusion principle.
 Classically, Bose-Einstein Condensate can be conceptualized as multiple particles occupying the same position in space and having equal momentum.
 Because interactive forces between bosons are minimized, Bose-Einstein Condensates effectively act as a superconductor.
 Thus, superconductors are implemented in quantum computing because they possess both near infinite conductivity and near zero resistance.
 The advantages of a superconductor over a typical conductor, then, are twofold in that superconductors can, in theory, transmit signals nearly instantaneously and run infinitely with no energy loss.
 The prospect of actualizing superconducting quantum computers becomes all the more promising considering NASA's recent development of the Cold Atom Lab in outer space where Bose-Einstein Condensates are more readily achieved and sustained (without rapid dissipation) for longer periods of time without the constraints of gravity.